Earl of Elgin: History

 The first earl was succeeded by his son, Robert, who also was created Earl of Ailesbury in the Peerage of England.
 The two Earldoms continued united until the death of the fourth Earl of Elgin, when the Ailesbury and Baron Bruce (of Whorlton) titles became extinct, and the Elgin title passed to the Earl of Kincardine; the Lordship of Kinloss became dormant.
 Thereafter, the Earldoms of Elgin and Kincardine have remained united.

-The most famous Earl was the 7th Earl, who removed and transported to Britain the so-called Elgin Marbles from the Parthenon.
 In Dublin there are roads that come from the Earl's titles.
 These are Elgin Road and Ailesbury Road.

+The most famous Earl was the 7th Earl, who removed and transported to Britain the so-called Elgin Marbles from the Parthenon.

 As well as the titles Earl of Elgin and Earl of Kincardine, Lord Elgin also holds the titles Lord Bruce of Kinloss (created 1604), Lord Bruce of Torry (1647) and Baron Elgin, of Elgin in Scotland (1849).
 The first two are in the Peerage of Scotland; the third is in the Peerage of the United Kingdom.

 The Lordship of Kinloss held by the first four Earls was inherited on the death of the 4th Earl by the 3rd Duke of Chandos.
 Through his daughter it passed to the Dukes of Buckingham and Chandos, and is now held by these Dukes' heir of line.

 The family seat is Broomhall House, three miles south-west of Dunfermline, Scotland.